Green-Screen/Creations/Modules/TerminalService/API Reference.md

 														--DO NOT FORGET to change the path directory above to fit yours!!!--

 if you want autofill you must manually type annotate the event.
-"Roblox isnt smart enough to do this on its own :/" Events are created based on RunContext NOT DIRECTION
+"Roblox isnt smart enough to do this on its own :/ and im too lazy to learn TypeScript"
+Events are created based on RunContext NOT DIRECTION

 Ie: ServerEvent would be on ALL server scripts and vise versa

-Once you have your dictionary script set up you will then require the Dictonary NOT THE DIRECTOR. to then turn they events from a station type to either a ClientType or ServerType you must call the :Activate() method -- Type is assigned by script RunContext NOT DIRECTION
+Once you have your dictionary script set up you will then require the Dictonary NOT THE DIRECTOR. to then turn they events from a station type to either a ClientType or ServerType you must call the :Register() method -- Type is assigned by script RunContext NOT DIRECTION

 If the securityProtocol paramater is true (deafult) then calling activate on a Client script may also return a String as the security Token.
 This token is needed for all transactions with that event.
 As of now TerminalService will not replicate the code more then once you either must share the code or use multiple events when trying to send packet data.